Works

 Overview

-Kelly Ording's works explore the fine line between minimalism and representation.
-Interested in the tonal and textural possibilities of a surface, Ording often begins her compositions by hand dyeing paper or canvas, creating an element of surprise and playfulness that offsets the mathematical rigor and precision of her use of bold color and line.
-Central to her work is the interplay of radiating color, unfolding shapes, and patterns.
+Kelly Ording's paintings explore the fine line between minimalism and representation.
+Interested in the tonal and textural possibilities of a surface, Ording begins her compositions by hand-dying paper or canvas, creating an element of surprise and playfulness that offsets the mathematical rigor and precision of bold tones and meticulous line.
+Central to her work is the interplay of radiating color, repetitive shapes, and intricate patterns.

-In addition to her works on paper and canvas, Ording's public works and murals hang in San Francisco's Clarion Alley and Unity Plaza, the headquarters of Facebook and Genentech, and other locations throughout the Bay Area and internationally.
+Ording's public works and murals are displayed in San Francisco's Clarion Alley, Unity Plaza, the headquarters of Facebook and Genentech, as well as other locations throughout the Bay Area and world.
 Her work is featured in the collections of the San Francisco Museum of Modern Art (SFMOMA), the San Francisco Arts Commission Public and Civic Art, the Alameda County Arts Commission, and JP Morgan Chase.

 Video